wkaisertexas/ScreenTimeLapse/README.md

 1. Download `TimeLapze.zip`
 2. If Chrome or Safari warns about the file, ignore it
-3. Extract the archive to get `ScreenTimeLapse.app`
+3. Extract the archive to get `TimeLapze.app`
 4. Move it to your `Applications` folder

 ## Local Development